wso2/docs-is/en/docs/deploy/migrate/what-has-changed.md

 - region
 - postal_code

-These claims will be listed as sub-claims inside a JSON object under the address claim in the ID token.
-In earlier versions of the Identity Server, these claims were received separately in the UserInfo response as shown below.
+These claims will be listed as sub-claims within a JSON object under the address claim in the ID token.
+In earlier versions of the Identity Server, these claims were listed separately in the UserInfo response as shown below.

 ```
 "country": "Andorra",